faster-cpython/benchmarking-public/results/bm-20230812-3.13.0a0-97f762a/bm-20230812-linux-x86_64-faster%2dcpython-incremental_gc-3.13.0a0-97f762a-vs-base.md

 | Geometric mean           | (ref)                                                                 | 1.02x faster                                                              |

 Benchmark hidden because not significant (12): unpickle, regex_dna, regex_effbot, chaos, xml_etree_generate, mdp, bench_mp_pool, regex_compile, pprint_safe_repr, unpickle_list, logging_format, tomli_loads

+# HPT report

+- Reliability score: 96.19% likely to be faster
+- 90% likely to have a speedup of 1.00x
+- 95% likely to have a speedup of 1.00x
+- 99% likely to have a speedup of 1.00x